ksu-is/charades-game-manager/projectroadmap.md

 Progress: Complete.
 Feedback taken into account.

-4. Schedule and prepare for final project presentation. [✓/X]
+4. Schedule and prepare for final project presentation. [✓]

-Progress: Presentation is scheduled, but I still need to practice and prepare.
+Progress: Complete.
+Presentation was prepared, practiced and delivered.

 5. Fully comment my code to document how it works. [✓]